-The main principles of law affecting the conduct of the profession of architecture as it is influenced by
+The main principles of law affecting the conduct of the profession of architecture as it is influenced by contracts, torts, agency, property, and environmental restrictions.

 ARC 563 Public Interest Design Seminar; Case Studies and Current Issues

 This course evaluates and appraises design in the public interest as a critical and growing element of design disciplines.
 We explore how design can positively contribute to the social, economic, and environmental well-being of US and global communities.
 We study current innovations and review successful examples of projects and practice.
 In addition to lectures by the professor, presentations are made by professionals and experts in public interest design.